medsriha/real-time-face-recognition/README.md

 # Real-Time-Face-Recognition (OpenCV)

-This is a full step Python program to create an efficient real-time face recognition program.
+This is a full step Python program to create an efficient real-time face recognition app.

 ## Steps: